linkangheng/MMR1/README.md

 `-temperature_func`: which temperature function to use while training.
 Unlike reward_funcs, you can only use one temperature function.
 The available function is "linear" and "constant"

-`-order_dataset`： which order to use.
-We provide "llava1.5-7b_easy2diff", "random", "qwen2-2b_easy2diff" for training.
-The truly dataset name used in training is `args.dataset_name+args.order_dataset`.

 `-learning_rate`: the laerning_rate for begining training.
 The learning rate will end to 0.

 `-sync_ref_model`: whether to update ref modeel while training.